chaitanyanettem/chaitanyanettem.github.io/content/index.md

 - [Search for Reddit](https://web.archive.org/web/20230302185343/https://play.google.com/store/apps/details?id=chaitanya.im.searchforreddit): Check for reposts/find past Reddit threads and search Reddit for anything.
 Organically got 10k+ installs before I stopped maintaining it.
 Find the code [here](https://github.com/chaitanyanettem/searchforreddit).

-- [Book price comparison engine - JustCompare](https://github.com/chaitanyanettem/justcompare): JustCompare was a search engine for book prices in Indian retail sites.
-This involved scraping a _lot_ of data using **Python** and using the full-text search capabilities of **Postgres**.
+- [Book price comparison engine - JustCompare](https://github.com/chaitanyanettem/justcompare): JustCompare was a search engine for book prices in Indian retail sites I built as an undergrad project.
+This involved scraping a lot of data using Python and the full-text search capabilities of Postgres.

 ### TALKS AND PRESENTATIONS -